-When creating multicommand aliases, it is often desirable to allow parameters to be passed on the alias command line.
+When creating multi-command aliases, it is often desirable to allow parameters to be passed on the alias command line.
 These parameters can then be substituted into various places within the command sequence in the same way as was done for input scripts.

-Refer back to the FETCH alias defined in the previous section.
-To make that alias more flexible, one can define it to take as parameters such things as userid and password on the CONNECT line, and file name on the RECEIVE line.
+Refer to the "FETCH" alias defined in the previous section.
+To make that alias more flexible, one can define it to take as parameters things like userid and password on the CONNECT line, and file name on the RECEIVE line.
 The definition then is: